Are you trying to find time to work on an article or book chapter? Join us for the annual Faculty Writing Retreat.

 The retreat will offer an opportunity to build a supportive writing group with colleagues from across the university and to join in group discussions on writing and publishing.
 Individual consultations will also be available.

-To participate, you must be working on a specific writing project and be at a stage at which focused writing time makes sense (i.e., finished your research).
+To participate, you must be faculty or staff working on a specific writing project and be at a stage at which focused writing time makes sense (i.e., finished your research).
 Participants must also be able to attend all five days of the retreat.

 Monday, May 14th, 2018 - Friday, May 18th, 2018 from 9:15am - 4:00pm.